hsugawa8651/PkgTemplatesShikiPlugin.jl/docs/src/guide.md

 - Copy-to-clipboard functionality
 - Real-world code examples

 This demo site was itself generated using PkgTemplatesShikiPlugin!
+See [GENERATION.md](https://github.com/hsugawa8651/DocumenterShikiDemo.jl/blob/main/GENERATION.md) for the exact template command used to generate the package skeleton.